 A case study on defining happiness

 There is a very interesting example of how happiness is nearly impossible to define.
 Wikipedia has a page about happiness.
-The first page on Wikipedia specifically about happiness had a lot of trouble defining at as well.
+The first-ever published page on Wikipedia specifically about happiness had a lot of trouble defining it as well.
 See for yourself here.
-It starts by defining it as "the state of being happy".
+It starts by defining it as “the state of being happy”.

 That’s exactly the same definition as Google came up with, and it doesn’t really help, right?